katsuki-a/pdf-splitter/README.md

 # PDF Splitter CLI

-A robust, general-purpose Python CLI tool for splitting PDF files based on their outline (bookmarks).
+A simple and efficient Python CLI tool for splitting PDF files based on their outline (bookmarks).

 Originally optimized for O'Reilly-style technical books (handling structures like Parts -> Chapters), this tool can be used with any PDF that has a valid outline.